Georgia is new CFP No. 1, followed by Ohio St, Michigan, TCU - KVIA

 Tennessee fell to No. 5 and was followed by Oregon from the Pac-12 and LSU, which jumped three spots to seventh after the Tigers knocked off Alabama.

-“I don’t think it was as much what Tennessee didn’t do as much as what TCU did do,” Corrigan said.

-He added the Volunteers’ big victories against Alabama and LSU helped keep them above Oregon, which also played Georgia and lost by 46.

-Clemson fell to 10th after being routed by Notre Dame.
-Alabama dropped from sixth to ninth after its second loss of the season.
+Clemson fell to 10th and Alabama dropped from sixth to ninth after its second loss of the season.

 This is the first time since the College Football Playoff rankings began in 2014 that neither Clemson nor Alabama have been ranked in the top six.